mjg123/jjq/README.md

 ## To-do

 There is a lot to do, after all this is a POC.
 Very near the top of my list would be the ability to map the results onto custom classes, and the addition of a few of the more complex filters that `jq` has.
 I do not intend to implement _all_ of the power of `jq` - in fact `jq` is incredibly powerful and rather complex - it's [a dynamically-typed functional programming language with second-class higher-order functions of dynamic extent](https://github.com/stedolan/jq/wiki/jq-Language-Description#The-jq-Language), which is a lot more than I think is needed for a Java library.
+The goal here is to provide an easy and powerful way to manipulate JSON before turning it over to your Java code.

 ## License
 This project is under the MIT license.